apmeehan/napier-visualisation/README.md

 # Napier University Visualisation

-Connections between Napier University research staff, by paper co-authorships.
+This visualisation shows connections between research staff, based on papers they have co-written.

 Written in JavaScript, using the D3.js visualisation library.